Yipara logoYipara

 +

 Costs vary by location and severity.
 A basic dental cleaning typically ranges from $200-$400.
 A single tooth extraction may cost $150-$500 depending on complexity.
 Complex extractions, root remnants, or multiple teeth can cost $500-$2,000+.
 Emergency treatment for a severe abscess adds additional costs.
 Many vets offer dental care packages.
 Pet dental insurance can help cover unexpected costs.
-While the price may seem high, untreated dental disease leads to far more expensive health problems affecting the kidneys, heart, and other organs.
+While the price may seem high, untreated dental concerns leads to far more expensive health problems affecting the kidneys, heart, and other organs.

 +